nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div align=center><img src="images/userguide/ProfNUS.png" alt="img" width=400 height=250 /></div>

-Made for SOC (School of Computing) Professors, **ProfNUS** is the **easiest way to keep track of your teaching schedule and organize information regarding the students and modules you teach.** It is optimized for users who prefer Command Line Interface (CLI) so that frequent tasks can be done faster by typing in commands which is perfect for SOC Professors!
+Made for SoC (School of Computing) Professors, **ProfNUS** is the **easiest way to keep track of your teaching schedule and organize information regarding the students and modules you teach.** It is optimized for users who prefer Command Line Interface (CLI) so that frequent tasks can be done faster by typing in commands which is perfect for SoC Professors!
 Interested? :wink: Continue reading to find out more!

 * Table of Contents
 {:toc}

+<div style="page-break-after: always;"></div>

 --------------------------------------------------------------------------------------------------------------------